Skip to content

 Hosting a Certificate Revocation List

-If you already have a web server that you can use for that purpose then you simply need to copy the CRL file to that web server.
-But if not, then the instructions here will walk you through installing and configuring a simple Apache web server to host the CRL.
+If you already have a web server you can use for that purpose, then you simply need to copy the CRL file to that web server.
+But if not, the instructions here will walk you through installing and configuring a simple Apache web server to host the CRL.

 Install the Apache Web Server

 These instructions are for RHEL and similar distributions.
-If you are using a different platform, determine how to install Apache using that systems package manager.
+If you're using a different platform, determine how to install Apache using that systems package manager.

 sudo dnf install -y httpd